-Applications are closed for the 2023 WOY award.
+Applications are open for the 2024 WOY award.

 What are the Wrench of the Year Awards?